 - Organisations a structure around which a lean training system or programme can be developed in order to improve skills and foster the creation of a CI culture.

-- Employees and practitioners an organised route for the development of their lean thinking capability, and for their professional development.
+- Employees and practitioners a clear pathway for the development of their lean thinking capability, and for their professional development.

 - A collaboration, networking and peer-to-peer learning resource for a community of continuous improvement practitioners

 A prime use of the LCS is lean training system accreditation.
 This provides assurance that the system is relevant, well structured, appropriately resourced and effectively delivered; accreditation enables the organisation to issue LCS Certificates of Lean Competency to those who successfully complete programmes of lean training.